kartik-venugopal/aural-player/README.md

 ### Recent updates

+- **9/26/2018: New release:** Favorites items now have their own separate Favorites menu on the main menu bar, entirely separate from the History menu.
+Also, favorites lists are no longer restricted in size.

 - **9/25/2018: New release:**
   * New features:
     * **Configurable window spacing**: The user can now configure the spacing between windows when windows are snapped together.
 The user can specify a value between 0 and 25 pixels, as per his visual preference.